openid/fapi/fapi-2_0-attacker-model.md

-This might happen on mobile operating systems (where apps can register for URLs), on all operating systems through the browser history, or due to Cross-Site Scripting on the authorization server.
+This might happen on mobile operating systems (where apps can register for URLs), on all operating systems through the browser history, or due to cross-site scripting on the authorization server.
 There have been cases where anti-virus software intercepts TLS connections and stores/analyzes URLs.

 **Note:** An attacker that can read the authorization response is not considered here, as, with current browser technology, such an attacker can undermine most security protocols.
-This is discussed in "Browser Swapping Attacks" in the Security Considerations in the FAPI 2.0 Security Profile.
+This is discussed in "Browser Swapping Attacks" in the security considerations in the FAPI 2.0 Security Profile.

 **Note:** The attackers for the authorization request are more